ondat/documentation/docs/usecases/kubevirt.md

 1. Check that the `VMI` is running.
-Note that the `VMI` will only be created after CDI has downloaded the Cirros disk image onto a Ondat persistent volume so depending on your connection speed this may take some time.
+Note that the `VMI` will only be created after CDI has downloaded the Cirros disk image onto an Ondat persistent volume so depending on your connection speed this may take some time.

    ```bash